huttarl/maze3dflyer/README.txt

 F7: toggle "developer" mode*
 N: generate new maze of same dimensions
-C: toggle collision checking (allow passing through walls or not)* +: 'solve' current level instantly
+C: toggle collision checking (allow passing through walls or not)*
+J: 'solve' current level instantly
 K: sKip current level (fast)
-???: show path from entrance to exit (not yet implemented)
 P: toggle autopilot (not yet implemented)*
++/- adjust key sensitivity
+[/] adjust mouse sensitivity

 *The state of these settings is reflected in a status bar along bottom of window.